surifirstpin/biplus_documentation/docs/SavingReports.md

 ## Save with info message

-- **Report Name** name identifier for saving the report ( Bi+ allows you to use special character but does not  support any spaces )
+- **Report Name** name identifier for saving the report ( Bi+ allows  special character but does not  support any spaces )
 - **Title** label for the report the way you want it to appear.
 - **Info** displays any specific information about the report
 - **Private ()** report saved in private section is accessed by the user itself.